kubernetes/kubernetes/docs/proposals/sysctl.md

 ## Abstract

-This proposal aims at extending the current pod specification with support for namespaced kernel parameters set for each container.
+This proposal aims at extending the current pod specification with support for namespaced kernel parameters set for each pod.

 In Linux, the sysctl interface allows an administrator to modify kernel parameters at runtime.
 Parameters are available via `/proc/sys/` virtual